 Is the "la" required here?
 Could this also be correct: ¿Tu madre te compra ropa?

-This actually means Does your mother buy your clothes (for you)?
+Duo's sentence translates to Does your mother buy your clothes (for you)?

 Since te is in the sentence, it's more natural to use la instead of tu (ropa) as we know it is your clothing.